uidaholib/spec-lumber/_series/miningmonday.md

 series: Mining Monday
 ---

-### Photos and information about mining in North Idaho
+A series about mining in North Idaho